Adamskoullos/TraderDashboards/README.md

     customising Bootstrap.
     - My friends in the trading and investing industry for sharing their insights during the planning phase and then giving me frank and honest feedback during development

 # Deployment

 ## GitHub Pages
+The project is deployed to GitHub Pages:
+- Be on the main (README) page of the repo to deploy
+- Click on  the settings cog at the end of the repo tabs
+- Scroll down to the GitHub Pages section
+- Choose the branch to publish and save
+- A custom domain can be added here and then linked with the DNS settings within cPanel or domain providers website

 ## Forking
+To work on 3rd party open source projects we can fork the repo.
+To do this visit the desired repo and hit the fork tab in the top right corner which then makes a copy to your own GitHub account.

 ## Local Clone
+To copy your own repo to maybe use it in a new project:
+First create your new repo, then go to the old repo's (the one to be cloned) main page and hit the code tabe next to the big green Gitpod tab.
+Copy the required url depending on if you want to connect through HTTPS or SSH and then head over to Git Bash.
+Get into the new repo directory, type: git clone and then paste the url of the soon to be cloned repo and press enter.
+It is done.

 # Technologies

 ## Languages